PrestaShop/prestashop.github.io/news/_posts/2021-01-18-all-you-need-to-know-about-built-in-modules.md

 All these modules aim at providing basic optional features to help your store go to the next level.
 Following the PrestaShop's back office categorization, they are organized into 6 main categories:

-**Traffic & Marketplace:** Increase your store awareness, traffic, and conversions.
+[**Traffic & Marketplace**](https://addons.prestashop.com/488-trafic-marketplaces?): Increase your store awareness, traffic, and conversions.

-**Promotions & Marketing:** Boost your sales and promote your catalog.
+[**Promotions & Marketing**](https://addons.prestashop.com/496-promotions-marketing?): Boost your sales and promote your catalog.

-**Payment:** Use a payment module to make it easy for customers to purchase on your store.
+[**Payment**](https://addons.prestashop.com/481-paiement?): Use a payment module to make it easy for customers to purchase on your store.

-**Facebook & Social network:** Easily build a community around your store.
+[**Facebook & Social network**](https://addons.prestashop.com/455-facebook-reseaux-sociaux?): Easily build a community around your store.

-**Design & Navigation:** Customize the design of your store and improve your site navigation to make it unique, engaging, and adapted to your business as well as your customer needs.
+[**Design & Navigation**](https://addons.prestashop.com/507-design-navigation?): Customize the design of your store and improve your site navigation to make it unique, engaging, and adapted to your business as well as your customer needs.

-**Administration:** Simplify the daily management of your store.
+[**Administration**](https://addons.prestashop.com/440-administration?): Simplify the daily management of your store.

 ## Where can I find the list of all built-in modules?